Page contents

 Once you go gluten free it’s a good idea to become an active part of this community.
 This will provide you with lots of information and provide a real sense of community.
 You’ll notice that we are a close-knit group who are very passionate about gluten free eating.

 An excellent place to join the discussion is Facebook.
-You can do a search for “gluten free” and filter by groups.
+You can search for “gluten free” and filter by groups.
 To get you started, a popular group here in Australia is Gluten Free and Friendly Recipes.

 Facebook groups are just one option, though.
 There are loads of other communities, both online and offline.
 A very popular international forum where you can ask questions and learn loads is the Gluten Free Society.
 Instagram, Pinterest, and TikTok also have thriving communities living gluten free lives.